harshanavkis/ironsafe/README.md

 - [ ] Code binary offload, currently only query is offloaded
 - [ ] Fix producer consumer circular array buffer overflow(will occur when we move to a larger database size
 - [ ] Fine grained tests, currently only end-to-end i.e result based tests have been performed.

+## Possible bugs

+- [ ] If number of packets/rows is high some loss is observed